 You can stop using gauze once the bleeding has significantly reduced or stopped, usually after 1-2 hours.

-Avoid using straws for at least a day to protect the blood clot and prevent dry sockets.
+Avoid using straws for at least a day.
+It protects the blood clot and prevents dry sockets.

-No, it’s best to avoid alcohol for at least 24 hours after the extraction to promote healing and avoid complications.
+No, it’s best to avoid alcohol for at least 24 hours after the procedure.
+It promotes healing and avoids complications.

 Bite a clean gauze pad for 30-45 minutes, and if bleeding persists, replace the gauze and repeat.